ysaito2/blog/_posts/2021-10-06-AboutCommaAi.markdown

 &nbsp;

 Doing a deep-dive in the difference in engineering decisions made in the two companies would be super interesting, but I currently don't have the expertise to run such a rigorous analysis.
-Personally, I feel Tesla is trying to solve full-self driving as quickly as possible, while comma seems to be taking time to building a more natural-feeling system for the driver (hence, their slogan "make driving chill").
+Tesla is trying to solve full self-driving in the shortest path, while comma is building a natural-feeling system for the driver (hence, their slogan "make driving chill").
 Both companies are pursing an end-to-end solution based on vision only.
 Both are building what users *really* want.
 But it seems they have defined their users' needs differently.

 &nbsp;